Local moving companies in South Carolina

 Other considerations when moving to Baltimore, MD

 - State licensing: Although a local license is not required in Maryland, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure your moving company is fully licensed before booking.
+Before you hire a moving company, double-check that they’re properly licensed.

 - State regulator: You can verify your Maryland moving license status right on the state regulator’s official website, here.

-- Moving permits: You don’t need a moving permit to relocate to Maryland, but it’s wise to check local parking regulations ahead of time.
+- Moving permits: You don’t need a moving permit to relocate to Maryland, but it’s a good idea to review local parking rules before moving day.

-- Change of address: Be sure to submit your USPS change of address form at least a week before moving.
-You’ll be able to select your move date so your mail gets forwarded to Maryland on time.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Maryland right on time.
 Get started here.

-- Mover's insurance: Insurance requirements differ depending on the state.
-In Alabama, Released Value Protection stands out as the most economical option, incurring no additional costs.
+- Mover’s insurance: In Alabama, Released Value Protection stands out as the most economical option, incurring no additional costs.
 Provided by movers at no extra charge, it offers minimal coverage at 60 cents per pound per article.
 For those seeking comprehensive coverage, it is advisable to consult with your chosen moving company for alternative options or explore third-party insurance providers.

 FAQ